dinlaks/ossm-3-demo/README.md

 ## Steps
 All required YAML resources are in the `./resources` folder.
 For a more detailed description about what is set and why, see OpenShift Service Mesh documentation.

+## Demo Setup Plan
+In this demo, I m going to walkthrough how the OSSM 3 is configured and managed finally with examples showcasing the service mesh management:

+## Install the following OpenShift Operators:
+1. OpenShift Service Mesh 3 (Tech Preview)
+2. Kiali
+3. OpenTelemetry
+4. Tempo

+## Enable Gateway API
 Enable Gateway API  (only if you did not run the `./install_operators.sh` script)
 ------------
 ```bash
 oc get crd gateways.gateway.networking.k8s.io &> /dev/null ||  { oc kustomize "github.com/kubernetes-sigs/gateway-api/config/crd?ref=v1.0.0" | oc apply -f -; }
 ```

+## Implement an OpenShift Service Mesh solution:
+Provision and configure OpenShift Service Mesh control plane and other Istio supporting components (CRs and namespaces):
+Istio (istiod)
+Istio-CNI (pod networking)
+Ingress-Gateway (for Gateway API and Istio Gateway)

 Set up OSSM3
 ------------